strinking/statbot/README.md

 A [Discord](https://discordapp.com) bot/selfbot that reads in posts from a given set of servers and stores it in a SQL database.
-This application has two parts: the listener, which ingests raw data as it arrives, and the crawler, which walks through past history of Discord events and adds them.
+This application has two parts: the listener, which ingests raw data as it arrives, and the crawler, which walks through past history of Discord messages and adds them.

 This bot is designed for use with Postgres, but in principle could be used with any database that SQLAlchemy supports.